History of foreign policy and national defense in the Republican Party: Roosevelt administration, 1901–1909

+Hoover Administration 1929-1933

+In the midst of a worldwide depression, Hoover and Secretary of State Henry Stimson became more closely involved in world affairs than Hoover's Republican predecessors had been.
+According to William Leuchtenburg, Hoover was "the last American president to take office with no conspicuous need to pay attention to the rest of the world."
+But during Hoover's term, the world order established with the 1919 Treaty of Versailles began to crumble.

+1930s and 1940s

+The party's chief spokesman on foreign policy in the 1930s and 1940s was Arthur Vandenberg, Senator from Michigan 1928 to 1951.
+In the 1930s he was an isolationist.
+During World War II he became an internationalist, bringing along most of the party leaders except followers of Ohio Senator Robert A. Taft.

 1950s: Dwight Eisenhower

 In the 1952 presidential election General Dwight D. Eisenhower, the NATO supreme commander, was drafted by the Republican Party to counter the candidacy of non-interventionist Senator Robert A. Taft.
 Eisenhower's campaign was a crusade against the Truman administration's policies regarding "Korea, Communism, and Corruption".

-1970s: Nixon-Ford
+1970s: Nixon and Ford

 Most Republicans supported Nixon-Ford-Kissinger policy of Vietnamization (letting South Vietnam do the fighting in the Vietnam War with American arms) and their policy of détente with the Soviet Union and China.
 The conservative wing, led by Reagan, denounced détente with the USSR but was defeated by Ford in the 1976 presidential primaries.
 When Ford lost his reelection bid to Jimmy Carter in the subsequent election, Reagan's approach dominated the party.

 1981–1989: Ronald Reagan

 Cold War

 President Reagan reignited the Cold War.
 Détente was rejected in 1979 by President Jimmy Carter in the face of the Soviet invasion of Afghanistan.
 Reagan then ordered a massive buildup of the United States Armed Forces, especially the SDI project to undermine the Soviet nuclear threat by shooting down its missiles.